-We caught up with members of our steering committee to find out what they are looking for in this years call for papers.
+We caught up with members of our steering committee to find out what they were looking for in this years call for papers.
 Here's what a few of them said ...

 Mr Nigel Whybrow

 Having attended and presented at UDT for many years it is a privilege on joining the Committee to offer suggestions on content to UDT’s impressive pool of contributors.

 I have a background in underwater vehicles and always enjoy inventive platform architectures and functionalities; thoughtful introduction of alternative design styles such as bio-mimetics is overdue especially as technology and doctrine are easing the way towards new roles executed through autonomous and ancillary craft.

 Payload integration remains an area of growing relevance and new solutions would be most welcome especially where the balance between payload and carrying platform is contemplated.